retifrav/rclone-rc-web-gui/README.md

 ### Docker

-There is a [Docker image](https://github.com/retifrav/rclone-rc-web-gui/blob/master/docker/README.md), which might be the easiest way of running/deploying the project.
+There is a [Docker image](https://github.com/retifrav/rclone-rc-web-gui/blob/master/docker/README.md), which might be the easiest way of running/deploying the project, and the images published to Docker Hub are [signed](https://github.com/retifrav/rclone-rc-web-gui/blob/master/docker/README.md#verifying-the-image).
 But if you'd prefer to launch/deploy it yourself, read the instructions below.

 ### Generic GNU/Linux server